IRAN – Yazd

 Yazd, the 15th largest city in Iran, is the capital of Yazd Province, Iran.
 The city is located 270 km (170 mi) southeast of Esfahan.
 The historical city of Yazd was World Heritage Site listed in 2017.

-Because of generations of adaptations to its desert surroundings, Yazd has a unique Persian architecture.
+Because of generations of adaptations to its desert surroundings, Yazd has unique Persian architecture.
 Half of the houses are adobe.
 The Arabs did not come here so much of the architecture is preserved.
 It is nicknamed the “City of Windcatchers” from its many examples.
-It is also very well known for its Zoroastrian fire temples, ab anbars (cisterns), qanats (underground channels), (yakhchals (coolers), Persian handicrafts, hand woven cloth (Persian termeh), silk weaving, Persian cotton candy, and its time-honored confectioneries.
+It is also very well known for its Zoroastrian fire temples, ab anbars (cisterns), qanats (underground channels), (yakhchals (coolers), Persian handicrafts, hand-woven cloth (Persian termeh), silk weaving, Persian cotton candy, and its time-honoured confectioneries.

-Yazd is also known as City of Bicycles, because of its old history of bike riders, and the highest amount of bicycles per capita in Iran.
-It is suggested that bicycle culture developed from Yazd, in contacting with European visitors and tourists in the last century.
+Yazd is also known as the City of Bicycles, because of its old history of bike riders, and the highest amount of bicycles per capita in Iran.
+It is suggested that bicycle culture developed in Yazd, in contact with European visitors and tourists in the last century.

-500 caravanserai were built every 40-50kms apart under the order of the local ruler in Yazd province.
+500 caravanserai were built every 40-50 km apart under the order of the local ruler in Yazd province.
 It also has 8 castles.

 Under the rule of the Safavid (16th century), some people migrated from Yazd and settled in an area that is today on the Iran-Afghanistan border.
 The settlement, which was named Yazdi, was located in what is now Farah City in the province of the same name in Afghanistan.
 Even today, people from this area speak with an accent very similar to that of the people of Yazd.